 Instead of thinking about costs in the abstract, simply try this: lose weight, tell a doctor you don’t need your next prescription, tell your doctor you don’t think you need the next surgery they recommend, tell your doctor you’ll pass on that MRI, and tell your doctor that you think they are overpaid.
 Also, tell your local politician you would like higher taxes.
 Basically, change American culture.
 Either I’m crazy or the “back hurts try yoga” approach is not popular.

 We need to stop pretending we can’t do math.
 Politicians are liars, but fortunately for them, Americans don’t like the truth.
 But until we discuss the truth we can never have a honest debate regarding policies.
 The costs are what the costs are.
-If you believe you can somehow cover more people and lower costs and not impact availability of services, you might want to see a doctor.
+If you believe you can somehow cover more people and lower costs and not impact availability of services and not reduce the availability of prescription drugs you might want to see a doctor.
 Repeat after me: we’re screwed.

 Thanks for reading.
 Be sure to check out the hyperlinks ~ Nick